Käthe Windscheid: Abitur

 Course fees for female students undertaking the ADF pre-university courses – set, in 1897, at 240 marks annually – were funded partly from the small income of the private foundation and partly from private donations.
 It was only in 1901 that the state added a contribution.
 In Leipzig the ADF courses were organised and headed up by Dr Käthe Windscheid.
 She started out in the first year with ten students, whom she taught in her mother's apartment in the city.
 Due to demand, the courses had to be moved to larger premises in 1895.
 As numbers increased further, they moved again in 1900 and 1905.
 Windscheid enthused her pupils with her scholarship and with a friendly and at times less formal approach.
 There were "literary tea-parties" and other shared celebrations as well as school theatre visits.
 Windscheid gave many of the lessons herself.
 Increasingly, qualified teachers from secondary schools were also recruited to cover a remarkably broad curriculum that included German, French, English, History, Latin, Greek, Religion, Mathematics, Botany and Zoology, Chemistry, Physics and Geography.
 "Movement games" (Bewegungsspiele) and gymnastics were also part of the programme.
 All the teachers employed had been awarded doctorates as part of their university education.
 Between 1903 and 1910 a second female teacher was employed: Dr Frida Hansmann's educational career, like Käthe Windscheid's own, reflected the limited opportunities for women at that time.
-Hansmann had passed her Abitur not in Germany but in Zürich, before moving on to the Eidgenössische Technische Hochschule (university), also in Zürich, for her first degree.
-She had then attended lectures at Göttingen University as a "guest listener", but the university authorities there had rejected her doctoral dissertation.
-For that final qualification she had been obliged to return to Switzerland where, in 1902, she had received her doctorate in Chemistry from Bern University.
+Hansmann had passed her Abitur not in Germany but in Zurich, before moving on to the Eidgenössische Technische Hochschule (university), also in Zurich, for her first degree.
+She had then attended lectures at the University of Göttingen as a "guest listener", but the university authorities there had rejected her doctoral dissertation.
+For that final qualification, she had been obliged to return to Switzerland where, in 1902, she had received her doctorate in Chemistry from the University of Bern.

-In 1898 the first five female students in Saxony passed their Abitur before an independent royal commission in Dresden-Neustadt.
+In 1898, the first five female students in Saxony passed their Abitur before an independent royal commission in Dresden-Neustadt.
 It was only in 1902 that the first cohort of students from Käthe Windscheid's institution in Leipzig were allowed to take the exams at the Petrigymnasium (boys' school), and it was only in the summer term of 1906 that Leipzig University opened its degree courses to women.
 27 women enrolled that year.
 One of those, Hannelore Rothenburg, subsequently achieved distinction as a biographer.
 They all went on to receive doctorates.